Use Paladin to scale your security function

 Paladin's access to your external systems is gated by **connectors**.
 Paladin agents cannot read or write from an external system unless specifically authorized to do so as part of their configuration.

-* **Join** public slack channels, as long as the slack channel is **not externally connected** *(Optional)*
+* **Join** a public channel that is not externally connected *(optional)*.

 Paladin can **read any ticket** in your connected ticketing systems, such as [Linear](/integrations/linear).

-4. Select the available connectors that you want the agent to use.
-If any connector is unavailable, you can configure it in the next step.
+4. Turn on the connectors you want the agent to use.
+If a connector's integration is not set up yet, you can set it up from the same place.